McPhearson fumble return lifts Texas Tech over West Virginia

 West Virginia: The Mountaineers converted just four of 15 third-down chances and were plagued by several dropped passes.
 The nation’s top overall defense allowed Texas Tech to rush for 179 yards.

-Texas Tech: Red Raiders coach Matt Wells talked in the past week about “putting a better product on the field.”
+Texas Tech: Wells talked in the past week about “putting a better product on the field.”
 His players listened.

 UP NEXT